hasnayavzu/Calculator-/README.md

 # Calculator-
-Basic calculator app made with xcode
+A simplistic calculator app created with Xcode and Swift